qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

    Note that neither aliases nor comments are copied, since those are specific to each particular field.

+When designing attribute forms, it is often useful to know which fields have constraints or predefined values.
+This information is shown directly in the Attribute Form designer using visual indicators:

+* |constraint| : indicates that the field has one or more :ref:`constraints <constraints>` defined
+* |constraintHard| : indicates that the field has one or more enforced (hard) :ref:`constraints <constraints>` defined
+* |defaultValue| : indicates that the field has a predefined :ref:`default value <default_values>` set
+* |defaultValueApplyOnUpdate| : indicates that the field has a predefined :ref:`default value <default_values>`
+  that is applied on feature update

 .. index:: Default values, Fields constraints, Alias

 Common settings